 Scottish food and drink manufacturing, still the largest exporter in the Scottish economy, employs around 47,000 people, 26% of the Scottish manufacturing workforce.
 To keep up with industry demands, it predicts that 41,900 new recruits are needed in its workforce by 2029.

 38 Scottish businesses are among the first cohort to sign up to The Academy, a new and unique training initiative to help food and drink businesses targeting growth.

 Open to food and drink businesses of all sizes and ambition, The Academy, is a series of programmes being delivered by Scotland Food & Drink Partnership and training experts Levercliff Associates to support businesses sell themselves, build their brands, thrive and compete in highly competitive retail and food service markets.

 Manufacturing for the space sector is a growing area in Scotland.
-With more than 130 established and young but rapidly developing companies.
 More small satellites are built in Glasgow than anywhere else in Europe and a fifth of all space jobs are in Scotland.
 It is thought that the industry could be worth £4 billion by 2030.
-A £14.7 million investment in a Glasgow based satellite company (Spire Global) will help create 260 new jobs.
+Scotland's Space sector is thriving with a 31% increase in companies up from 132 to 173.

 Tasty Careers, hosted by the National Skills Academy, is a great resource for careers in the food and drink manufacturing industry